moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting a hint will appear in the course header if the user has switched the role in the course.

+###### Show hint for forum notifications in hidden courses

+With this setting a hint will not only appear in the course header but also in forums as long as the visibility of the course is hidden.

 ###### Show hint in hidden courses

 With this setting a hint will appear in the course header as long as the visibility of the course is hidden.